BrutLogic/Post/README.md

 The point of that heuristic is that, whenever you want to code something, you can (and should) think separately about:
 - The behavior you expect at use time.
 What it does from an outside perspective (as a function). ie: what outputs and side effects for a given input
-- The implementation detail (what's inside the black box)
+- The implementation details (what's inside the black box)

-You can do it with anything, even humans (you'll see why it's useful later)
+You can do it with anything, even humans (which will be useful later)

 **Me, remote Software Engineer `As a function`**: I take inputs (requirements, emails, coffee ☕) and produce outputs (code, messages) with side effects (deploying features, updating repositories)